carloscfgos1980/ZTM-Complete_Node_Course/10.RESTAPIs - SpaceX project/nasa-project/README.md

 }

-3. in populateLaunces, Call the function to save planets and pass the onject(launc) we built: await saveLaunch(launch);

-4. Check if the response is not ok and then throw an erro: if(!response.status === 200){
+4. <populateLaunches> function.
+Check for error.
+Before save the fetch data, we check if the response is not ok and then throw an error: if(!response.status === 200){
    console.log('Problem downloading data');
    throw new Error('Launch download data fail')